fabiodecena/habit_tracker/README.md

 ```
 ✨ HABIT TRACKER ✨

 1.   ➕ Create a new habit
 2.  ❌ Delete a habit
 3.  ✅ Check-off a habit (Complete task)
 4.  📝 Edit a habit
 5.  📋 List all habits
 6.  🔍 List habits by periodicity
 7.  🏆 Show longest streak of all habits
 8.  🎯 Show longest streak for a specific habit
+9.  📊 View completion table
+10. ✏️ Edit completion notes
-9. 👋 Exit
+11. 👋 Exit

-Enter your choice (1-9): _
+Enter your choice (1-11): _
 ```

 ---